kunstler/laselva/README.md

 ## System Dependencies

-If you want to get Spanish data, you'll need a system dependency called mdbtools. mdbtools is not required for any other functions.
+If you want to get Spanish data, you'll need a system dependency called [mdbtools][]. mdbtools is not required for any other functions.
 Installation for major platforms:

 - macos: `brew install mdbtools`
 - deb: `apt-get install mdbtools`